veniva/laravel-products/readme.md

 #### Installation
 - deploy under the server root
 - run `composer install` if you have composer installed on your machine, if not, [download it](https://getcomposer.org/download/) and run `php composer.phar install`
+- create a file `database/database.sqlite`
-- make sure the directories `storage` and `bootstrap/cache` are writable by the web server
+- make sure the directories `storage`, `bootstrap/cache` and the file `database/database.sqlite` are writable by the web server
+- run command `php artisan migrate` on the terminal
 - rename .env.example into .env
-- visit on the browser.
+- visit on the browser

 #### Client side libraries
 [jQuery](https://jquery.com/)